 They’ll want to know your income and how stable your employment is.
 They’ll need an understanding of how you spend the money you do earn and how much you have after all your expenses have been paid because it’s that money you’ll be using the pay the loan back to them.

 Because you’re young, you will probably not have an asset the bank might want to take as security.
-This cuts off another potential plus point in your favour.
+This cuts off another potential plus point in your favor.

 Does a bank actually offer a short-term loan or a small loan?